duke-compsci290-spring2018/assignments-portfolio-dylan-v/final/README.md

 Christian Leonard: "The website feels pretty easy to navigate.
 I really liked the visualizations, but wasn't sure why you seperated the bias votes and the approval ratings... might look better if they were side to side.
 The Emojis are great though.
 Makes the site seem modern and social-media oriented somehow.
 The site also feels really fast.
 The interface is really reactive and helps with the user's interactions."

-Nathan Vanelli: "The app felt really easy to use.
-The concept is great and pretty relevant to what's going on with "fake news" and all.
+Nathan Vanelli: "Cool app, better concept.
+The concept is great and pretty relevant to what's going on with "fake news" and the power of user data, revealed by the Cambridge Analytica scandle.
 The visualization page was my favorite part, just because it's easier to make sense of large groups of numbers with graphs.
-Also, the user stats page is interesting -- it shows the power of analytics.
-I would like to know more about the exact math behind the bias calculations, but the explanations were pretty clear."
+Also, the user stats page is interesting -- it shows how submitting a small amount of information can reveal larger trends about a user.
+I would like to know more about the exact math behind the bias calculations, but the explanations/methogology was pretty clear."

 Logan Tappe: "Pretty awesome!
 In terms of User Experience, the app flows pretty well.
 However, I would make the home page the about page and then provide an easy way to navigate to the page where you vote.
 Other than that the layout seemed pretty logical and the overall concept is really cool!
 I like how you took data presented on one page and graohed it on another. it might have been smart to format them all on the same page.
 For exmaple, maybe next to each newspaper bias/approval ratings you put the graphs.
 That might be too cluttered though.
 Overall, really cool app!"